44th Chess Olympiad: Background

-Changes to the host city

 In November 2019, in the opening ceremony of the FIDE Grand Prix in Hamburg, FIDE President Arkady Dvorkovich announced that the Chess Olympiad would be relocated from Khanty-Mansiysk to Moscow.
-The president of the Russian Chess Federation Andrey Filatov had stated earlier the same day that the two cities would likely co-host the event.
-Khanty-Mansiysk was to host the opening ceremony and the inaugural Chess Paralympics, for people with disabilities in teams representing blind, deaf and physically disabled players.
+The president of the Russian Chess Federation, Andrey Filatov, explained that the decision was driven by technical problems because of the enlarged number of participants due to the inaugural Chess Olympiad for People with Disabilities, as well as the growing demands from amateur chess players following the 2018 FIFA World Cup who would like to attend the event.
+Ultimately, it was decided that Khanty-Mansiysk would host the Chess Olympiad for People with Disabilities from 29 July to 4 August 2020, whereas Moscow was supposed to host the tournaments of the Chess Olympiad from 5 to 17 August 2020.

-In February 2022, following the Russian invasion of Ukraine, FIDE decided to move the Chess Olympiad, FIDE Congress and Chess Paralympics away from Russia.
-Shortly after this announcement, the AICF expressed interest in hosting the events, in either Delhi, Gujarat or Tamil Nadu.
-Politicians in Tamil Nadu agreed to host the Chess Olympiad and provided around ₹75 crore.
+In February 2022, following the Russian invasion of Ukraine, FIDE decided to move the Chess Olympiad, FIDE Congress and Chess Olympiad for People with Disabilities away from Russia.
+Shortly after this announcement, the All India Chess Federation (AICF) expressed interest in hosting the events, in either Delhi, Gujarat or Tamil Nadu.
+The Government of Tamil Nadu agreed to host the Chess Olympiad and provided around ₹75 crore.
 On 15 March 2022, FIDE announced that Chennai, the capital of Tamil Nadu, would be the new host of the event.
+It meant that the Chess Olympiad would be hosted in India for the first time.

 Preparations

 The total budget for the Olympiad was ₹92 crore.
+The event was hosted and managed in India by the AICF.
+Sanjay Kapoor, who later became president of AICF, was the president of the organising committee for the 44th Chess Olympiad, and AICF's secretary, Bharat Singh Chauhan, was the tournament director.
 The coordinating committee was headed by the Chief Minister of Tamil Nadu M. K. Stalin and included A. Raja (MP from Nilgiris), Udhayanidhi Stalin (MLA from Chepauk-Thiruvallikeni) three representatives of the AICF, the president of the Tamil Nadu State Chess Association and other representatives of the local authorities.
+France's International Arbiter Laurent Freyd was named Chief Arbiter of the Olympiad.